fateh8687/vueleton/README.md

 ```
 import { Skeleton } from "@fateh8687/vueleton";

-Then user Skeleton as a normal component
+Then use Skeleton as a normal component
 ```

 ### Props